cse110-fa22-group21/Ursula/admin/team.md

 - Developer - [Melvyn Tan](https://github.com/melvyn9)

 ## Branding - Why Ursula?
-The team loves the colors purple and black and who else can better represent these colors than Ursula!
+We, Ursula, loves the colors **PURPLE** and **BLACK** and who else can better represent these colors than Ursula!<br>
+We, Ursula, fortunately know a little **MAGIC**.
+It's a talent we always have possessed.<br>
+We, Ursula, want to use it to **HELP** people.
+We only ask for your voice for this help.<br>
+Please send your feedback to: ursula4triton@gmail.com

 ## Our Values
-We believe that communication is very important as software engineering is not just about programming but all about working as a team.
-Without communication, the team will fall apart and not be able to meet its deadlines.
+We believe that ***COMMUNICATION*** is very important as software engineering is not just about programming but all about working as a team.<br>
+Without communication, the team will fall apart and not be able to maximize the successful result.<br>
+This works the same with the customers we deal with.
+That's why we, Ursula, want ***your voice***!

 ## Our Meme
 ![](/admin/branding/ursulameme.png)